z390development/z390/Doc/readme.txt

     d.
 Optional downloads from www.z390.org for use with z390 install include the following:
         1)  Public domain MVS 3.8J macro library with associated demo and test programs
         2)  Regression tests for all z390 components
+        3)  Linux Pearle script and modifications to tz390.java for case sensitive file names

-5. Click on help menu for links to additional information.
+6. Click on help menu for links to additional information.

 IBM and CICS are registered trademarks of International Business Machines Corporation.